What Is Alcohol Abuse? What Makes Someone An Alcoholic?

 - Do you have strong cravings for an alcoholic drink?

-- Is drinking affecting your ability to take care of your family, children, work or fulfil your responsibilities?
+- Is drinking affecting your ability to take care of your family, children, work or fulfill your responsibilities?

 - Do you find yourself constantly thinking about alcohol and giving up on other activities in order to drink?